 Hollands are in no way rare and their popularity is increasing year on year.
 You would probably find a dedicated breeder not too far from you!

 A Holland Lop rabbit does require a certain amount of grooming.
-They shed or molt in the Autumn and Spring so a good wire brush will help remove all excess fur.
-This is good practise so your rabbit does not ingest 'hairballs' when they groom themselves.
+They shed or molt in the Autumn and Spring.
+A good wire brush will help remove all excess fur.
+This is good practice so your rabbit does not ingest “hairballs” when they groom themselves.